cosmos72/hyperluminal-mem/README.md

 ### Latest news, 1st February 2014

 Released version 0.1.0.
 The serialization library works and is in BETA status.

-The memory-mapped database (built on top of the serialization library) is the early-implementation stage, not yet ready for general use.
+The memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.

 Supported systems
 -----------------